forestgrape/coronavirus/index.md

 <p id="updates">-----</p>

 ## Updates and Added Content
+#### new online
 - 30.7.
 Updates and corrections accross the page in work/in the process of writing down:
-	* I wrongly ignored upper respiratory infections for a long time (because most severe cases were/are in the lungs) -> [Disease pattering](#disease-pattering)
+	* I wrongly ignored upper respiratory infections for a long time (because most severe cases were/are in the lungs) -> [Disease patterns](#disease-pattering)
 	* In the first months Sars-CoV-2 didn't have the ability to spread well in humid clima.
-This has changed.
+This has changed: the currently circulating strains spread well in humid clima too.
 - 27.7.
 [Disease pattering](#disease-pattering)
+#### existing
 - 3.5.
 Reordering of content and new Sections 'Coronaviruses with a Focus on Sars-CoV-2' and 'Immune Protection with a Focus on Coronaviruses' added to github pages/master branch (since 29.4. published as github branch coronasection)
 - 17.4.20 00:04 GMT  New section online: Evidence for Increased Immune Protection against Sars-CoV-2 from Exposure to BCoVs
 - 9.4.20 Extended section [Prevent Early On Mucus Accumulations](#early-vents), previously named Early On Ventilators